-Oyster is an AI/ML powered CDP and marketing analytics platform that offers intelligent prescriptions that go beyond traditional CDP to help brands attain exceptional ROI —from profitable acquisition to predictable retention.
-Oyster is a single-point platform that integrates all business data across advertising, marketing, sales, commerce, and service.
+Oyster is an artificial intelligence/machine learning-powered analytic customer data platform (CDP) and digital marketing analytics platform offered by Express Analytics that provides intelligent prescriptions that go beyond traditional CDP to help brands attain exceptional returns on investment (RoI) — from profitable acquisition to predictable retention.
+Oyster is a single-point platform that integrates all business data across advertising, marketing, sales, commerce, and service channels.

 Integration Architecture of Oyster CDP